AlexKempen/Alex_FeatureScript_Documentation/source/general/assembly-mirror.rst

 There are a few notable limitations to this functionality:

 #.
 Editing the name of a entity which is being mirrored by Assembly mirror will not automatically update the name of the mirrored entity.
-To get the mirrored entity names to update, click **Update saved names**.
+To get the mirrored entity names to update, click **Update saved names**, and then click **Confirm**.

     .. note::
-        Unlike a normal boolean, clicking **Update saved names** should result in **Update saved names** immediately becoming unchecked once again.
-This is expected, and indicates that the update operation has succeeded.
+        Once **Confirm** is choosen, **Update saved names** should become unchecked, and **Confirm** should become hidden.
+This indicates that the update operation has succeeded.

 #.
 Manually changing the name applied to a entity mirrored by the Assembly mirror FeatureScript will result in the FeatureScript applied value becoming shadowed until all properties of the entity are reset.